 Animating Historic Sites

-Grants for organizations, collectives and individuals to support site-specific research, development, creation, production, presentation, and programming that responds to or interprets selected sites or museums.
+Grants for organizations, collectives and individuals to support site-specific arts programming in selected historic sites or museums.

 WHAT DOES THIS PROGRAM SUPPORT?